AP source: Harden headed to Nets in blockbuster 4-team deal - WHIZ News

 The Nets were ready to swoop in, after a shaky defense during the early season proved their best chance to beat teams might be to outscore them.

-The Rockets are just 3-6 so far this season and only Minnesota has a worse record in the Western Conference.
-The team is clearly in disarray and new arrival John Wall called the situation “rocky.”
+The Rockets are 3-6 and only Minnesota has a worse record in the Western Conference.
+The team is clearly in disarray, and new arrival John Wall called the situation “rocky.”

 Harden won each of the last three scoring titles by notable margins — 2.3 points over Anthony Davis in 2017-18, 8.1 points over Paul George in 2018-19 and 3.8 points over Bradley Beal last season.
 His average so far this season ranked 18th in the NBA, well off his usual pace.